nicktu12/generators/README.md

 console.log(generatorObject)
 ```

 We can see the first time we run our generator, an object is returned.
-Look at the `proto` and note what methods are available on this object.
+Look at the `prototype` and note what methods are available on this object.
 Which one will help us `iterate`?

 ```
 const nextObject = generatorObject.next()